RocketChat/docs-old/guides/administrator-guides/white-labeling/advanced-white-labeling.md

 ### Email Address Changed

 Informs that the user has changed the email Is triggered when the user changes the email.

 You may use the following placeholders:

 * \[email\] for the user's email.
 * \[Site\_Name\] and \[Site\_URL\] for the Application Name and URL respectively.

 ### Forgot Password

-Resets the password Is triggered when the user clicks on 'Forgot Password'
+Resets the password Is triggered when the user clicks on 'Forgot Password'.

 You may use the following placeholders: